 3. Dog must be a minimum of 18 months of age

-9. Dog must have ID Tag with name and phone number worn on collar
+7. Dog must have ID Tag with name and phone number worn on collar or harness.

 The dog can have no aggression towards human or other animals and must be neutral at all times.
 Evaluator will also be looking for fear and stress levels of the dog.
 If the evaluator feels the dog is fearful or highly stressed and does not seem to enjoy the work, it will not pass.
 Dog must be healthy and free from injuries, pain, sickness, and disease.

 The Public Access Test evaluates the dog's obedience and manners and the handler's skills in a variety of situations which include:

 The handler's abilities to:

 1. Safely load and unload the dog from a vehicle

 2. Enter a public place without losing control of the dog

 3. Recover the leash after 10 feet of walking when "accidentally" dropped